CalebFenton/CalebFenton.github.io/source/_posts/understanding_dalvik_static_fields_2_of_2.md

 The naive fix was to keep fields in their defined classes and just be sure to `<clinit>` ancestor classes appropriately.
 In this case, that means whenever `ChildClass` is instantiated, all of its ancestor classes are statically initialized.
 But this fix created a lot of complexity.
 Since child classes no longer had any reference at all to inherited fields, any time a field was accessed, it was often necessary to check ancestor classes, which was expensive.

 I sipped my tea and thought about how much I just wanted this damned feature to work and be done with it.
 I'd been obsessing over fixing this bug since it was originally reported.
 The solution wasn't in my head.
-So I kept sipping my tea.
-Still now solution.
-Maybe it was the two slices of cold pizza I ate while stuck in traffic this morning?while driving to work?
-Traffic was horrible but having pizza really takes the edge off, you know?
-But it made my brain slow.
+Keep sipping my tea.
+Still no solution.
+Maybe it was the two slices of cold pizza I ate while stuck in traffic this morning?
+Don't judge me.
+Traffic was horrible.
+That pizza really took the edge off.
+Try it.
+But I think it made my brain slow.

 ![t and zah](/images/understanding-dalvik-static-fields/tea-and-pizza.png)